 While the temple of silver is a sight to see, it’s well worth venturing outside the city again to check out one of Chiang Mai’s most famous holy spaces.
 It’s a 30-minute drive or so back into the mountains, which lead to the temple grounds.
 But it’s not easy, as you’ll have to climb 306 steps to reach the main gate.
 Feel free to peruse more vendor stalls and food before making your way up the ornate stairs.

 A word on temples: Make sure again you have the correct clothing.
 Both men and women should have their shoulders covered and either a skirt or pants that reach the ground.
-Many temples will have guards checking dress code at the entrance.
+Many temples will have guards checking the dress code at the entrance.
 You also must remove your shoes at the door.
 It’s good etiquette to not turn your back on any Buddha statues.
-You should not have you photo taken facing away from Buddha either.
+You should not have your photo taken facing away from Buddha either.

 If you’re feeling particularly rebellious, you can take the local transportation back down the hill!
 While an Uber or taxi will also deliver you back to your hotel, there are dozens of bright red trucks that are happy to bring you downtown again for 150 baht.
 It’s not glamorous!
 But it’s a thrill to watch the jungle whiz by from the open air of the back of the truck (hold on, there’s only bench seats).

 The best time to visit Chiang Mai really is year-round.
 But do keep in mind, it can be fairly cold up in the misty mountains.
-During the winter months a jacket was needed for dining outside and exploring.
-But it’s a welcome break from sweltering sun in the south and offers a little adventure to your Thailand trip!
+During the winter months, a jacket was needed for dining outside and exploring.
+But it’s a welcome break from the sweltering sun in the south and offers a little adventure to your Thailand trip!

 Have you interacted with wildlife in your travels?
 Where was your favorite hotel stay?